SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 # Glossary and Clarifications

-## The term "Hedger" is referred to a MarketMaker that provides Liquidity on the SYMMIO system.
+## The term "Hedger" is referred to a MarketMaker that provides Liquidity on SYMMIO.
 more information can also be found on Gitbook [https://docs.symm.io ](https://docs.symm.io/building-on-symm-io/liquidity-providers-hedgers)

 ## Scope and Perspective:
 This documentation is curated from the perspective of an "example hedger" that adopts a precise 1:1 hedging strategy.
-This approach ensures that this "example hedger" remains delta neutral at every point in time, eliminating any directional exposure.
+This Strategy ensures that this "example hedger" remains delta neutral at every point in time, eliminating any directional exposure.
-This strategy should be interpreted as an example and not as an absolute when interacting with the SYMMIO system, every MarketMaker has full control to design his own hedging strategy, at any point when interacting with the core protocol, or not hedge at all.
+This approach should be interpreted as an example and not as an absolute when interacting with the SYMMIO system, every MarketMaker has full control to, at any point when interacting with the core protocol, design his own hedging strategy,  or not hedge at all.
 But the SYMMIO protocol is specifiically designed in a way that gives MarketMakers the time and ability to hedge their trades comfortably if they decide to do so.

 ## Operational Context: